By Christopher Clymer Kurtz

 Fostering college access for underrepresented populations takes strategic diligence.
 Even with hard work and determination, Latino/x students like Mary who dream of being the first in their families to earn a college degree, along with their parents, may lack essential information about how to prepare for and apply to college, access financial aid or additional funding, and navigate college life.

 SLI began working to fill this knowledge gap for Latino/x high school students in the Shenandoah Valley in 2012.
-Today it continues to create college opportunities through rigorous academic challenge, leadership development, and supportive mentorships, as well as dual enrollment tuition support, computer awards, and college scholarships for its scholars in Harrisonburg, Richmond, and Winchester, Virginia – scholars like Mary.
+Today it continues to create college opportunities through rigorous academic challenge, leadership development, and supportive mentorships, as well as dual enrollment tuition support, computer awards, and college scholarships for scholars in Harrisonburg, Richmond, and Winchester, Virginia – scholars like Mary.

 “SLI opens doors of opportunity through experiences and funding to support student development of skills and mindsets to prepare them for college,” said Patrick Lintner, chief academic officer for Harrisonburg City Public Schools and SLI supporter.
 “These talented students are so important for our future!”